gvwilson/sensibleadventures/nardica/nardica.md

 There's still a lot of technology left over from the machine wars that we don't understand, and it's my department's job to secure it.
-Or destroy it," she continued, raising her wispy eyebrows at Wales.
+Or render it harmless," she added, raising her wispy eyebrows at Wales.
 He smiled as if Doctor Johel had paid him a compliment.

 A wrought iron fence surrounded the governor's mansion.
 Sleek robotic sentries paced back and forth behind it, their blunt conical heads swivelling to track the approaching vehicles.
 The G-80 pulled to the side to let the bus go through its single gate, but the Marines stayed beside them all the way to the turnaround in front of the mansion's main doors.

 A triangular diamond wedge glistened in the center of the gravel circle, familiar to Iffy from dozens of pictures.
 "In memory" was engraved on each of its faces.